7 Best Free SEO Tools for Beginners in 2026 (No Credit Card Needed)

 | Semrush Free Plan | Competitor analysis | 🟡 Free tier |

 Want to go deeper on SEO strategy?
 Read our Complete SEO Guide 2026.
-Or if you're automating your SEO workflows, check our guide on n8n vs Make vs Zapier.
+If you're automating your SEO workflows, check our guide on n8n vs Make vs Zapier.
+And for AI-powered content creation that complements your SEO work, see our step-by-step guide to Claude Console - a powerful tool for generating SEO content at scale.

 References & Further Reading